Handball Liga Austria

-The Handball Liga Austria (HLA) is the professional handball league of Austria.
+The HLA Meisterliga (Handball Liga Austria Meisterliga) is the professional handball league of Austria.

 Competition format

-The season begins with a regular season between the ten teams.
+The current format was introduced in the 2025-2026 season.

+The competition has 12 teams.
+The season begins with a regular season where each team plays each other twice, home and away.
+The table is then separated into two parts, a championship group and a relegation group.
+The top eight teams meet in quarterfinals, followed by semi- and lastly a final.
+The winner is declared Austrian champion.
+The bottom four meets in relegation playoff to see who gets relegated to the HLA Challenger League.

+Format prior to 2021-2022

+The leagued consisted of 10 teams, who in the regular season played each other twice, home and away.

 The first five teams qualify for a first playoff round, while the last five play a play-down round.
 At the end of this second round, the five teams of the playoff round and the top three teams of the play-down round play elimination rounds.
 The last two play a relegation round.

-2017/18 Season participants

-The following ten clubs compete in the Handball Liga Austria during the 2016–17 season.